""

 Mathematics Complete the University General Education Requirements for Quantitative Reasoning A (QR-A) and Quantitative Reasoning B (QR-B) coursework.

-Foreign Language Complete the second unit of a foreign language.
+Language Complete the second unit of a language other than English.

 Liberal Arts and Science Requirement Complete a minimum of 20 credits in Liberal Arts and Science (LAS) coursework outside the physical and mathematical sciences, including: